Requirements & Information

 Inmates in Manatee County Custody

-The scheduling party is responsible for notifying the judicial assistant by email at least three (3) business days prior to a hearing if an inmate needs to be available by videoconference, telephone or transported from the jail.
+The scheduling party is responsible for notifying the judicial assistant by email at least three (3) business days prior to any court appearance if an inmate needs to be available by videoconference, telephone or transported from the jail.
 Failure to notify the judges office may require cancellation of the hearing.

 Inmates in Custody Outside of Manatee County

-It is the responsibility of the party to make arrangements for an inmate’s availability, whether in person or by telephone.
+It is the responsibility of the party to arrange for an inmate’s availability, whether in person or by telephone.

 Forms and Resources